Yule Log Cake Recipe with Chocolate Ganache Icing

 • Bake for 8-10 minutes or until the cake springs back a little when touched.
 Using a 9×12" pan will take closer to ten minutes.
 Larger pans like the 11×16" in the photos needs less time.

-• As soon as you take the cake sponge out of the oven, gently pull the sponge out of the pan and onto a damp tea towel.
-It should come out fairly easily, thanks to the butter used to grease the pan.
+• As soon as you take the cake sponge out of the oven, gently pull the sponge out of the pan and onto a damp and clean kitchen towel.
+It should come out fairly easily thanks to the butter used to grease the pan.

-• Once the cake is on the tea towel, sprinkle it with sifted icing sugar.
+• Once the cake is on the kitchen towel, sprinkle it with sifted icing sugar.

-• Lay another piece of baking paper on top of the cake, then roll the cake up while it is still warm.
-Doing this helps mold the sponge into a rolled shape while it's warm and can reduce the chances of it splitting later on.
+• Lay another piece of baking or parchment paper on top of the cake, then roll it up while it is still warm.
+Doing this helps mold the sponge into a rolled shape and can reduce the chances of it splitting later on.

 Make the Filling

-• Wait until the cake has cooled to room temperature before moving on to the next step.
+• Wait until the cake cools to room temperature before moving on to the next step.

 • Whip the cream, sour cream, and three tablespoons of sifted icing sugar in the mixer until it forms stiff peaks.
 Although optional, you could also sift 1-2 teaspoons of cocoa powder into the mix.
 This will give the filling a light brown color and a hint of chocolate flavor.